CollectivaT-dev/ckan/contrib/docker/README.md

 1) cd contrib/docker

-2) "cp .env.template .env" and set env variables if necessary (note that CKAN_MAX_UPLOAD_SIZE_MB and CKAN_PUBLIC_DOMAIN are not present in the template file)
+2) "cp .env.template .env" and set env variables if necessary (note that CKAN_MAX_UPLOAD_SIZE_MB and CKAN_PUBLIC_DOMAIN are not present in the template file).
+Note that CKAN_PORT has to be available on the host machine.

-3) cp development_nginx.example_ini production.ini
+3) docker-compose -f docker-compose-production.yml build

-4) docker-compose -f docker-compose-production.yml build
+4) docker-compose -f docker-compose-production.yml up -d

-5) "docker-compose -f docker-compose-production.yml up -d".
-The first time is better to run just the database and solr which need longer initialization.
-The ckan container will fail to connect until initialization is complete.
-So it has to be restarted it a few times.
+5) cp development_nginx.example_ini production.ini

 6) update values of beaker.session.secret and app_instance_uuid in production.ini.
 To get new values, you can use these commands (note that both a new value and the old one are returned by each command):